Sex workers' rights campaigner

 A month into law school, Katrina was looking for new ways to ground her education (which includes an MA in women’s studies) and contribute to real social change in Vancouver’s downtown eastside.
 She connected with John Richardson, established Pivot’s sex work and human rights campaign and has been with Pivot ever since.

-As Pivot’s litigation director, Katrina brings legal strategy to Pivot’s campaigns and connects Pivot with the broader legal community.
+As Pivot’s executive director, Katrina brings legal strategy to Pivot’s campaigns and connects Pivot with the broader legal community.
 Outside the office, Katrina spends her time hanging out with her partner and kids.
 She also stays active by jogging regularly and dancing as often as possible.

 e-mail katrina [at] pivotlegal [dot] org